-1. Hearings Procedures.
-The order of procedures for hearings on legislative land use matters must be:

-a.
-Call for abstentions.
+- 1. Hearings Procedures.
+The order of procedures for hearings on legislative land use matters must be: - a.
+Call for Abstentions.
 Inquire whether any member of Council wishes to abstain from participation in the hearing.
 Any member announcing an abstention must identify the reason therefore and must not participate in the proceedings.

-c.
-Staff summary.
-Staff must present a statement of the applicable criteria, and a summary and recommendation concerning the proposal.
+- b.
+Staff Summary.
+Staff must present a statement of the applicable criteria, and a summary and recommendation concerning the proposal. - c.

-- d.
 Presentation of the Case.
 The presentation of the case will be as follows: - 1.
 Proponent's case. - 2.
 Persons in favor. - 3.
 Persons opposed. - 4.
-Other interested persons. - e.
-Close of hearing.
-Unless the Council leaves the record open for a specified period of time, no further information will be received after the close of the hearing, provided however, Council may ask questions of staff. - f.
+Other interested persons. - d.
+Close of Hearing.
+Unless the Council leaves the record open for a specified period of time, no further information will be received after the close of the hearing, provided however, Council may ask questions of staff. - e.
 Deliberations.
 Deliberations will immediately follow the hearing.
-The Council may delay deliberations to a subsequent time certain. - g.
-Reopening hearing.
+The Council may delay deliberations to a subsequent time certain. - f.
+Reopening Hearing.
 Prior to second reading of an ordinance relating to a legislative land use matter, and upon majority vote of the Council, a hearing may be reopened to receive additional testimony, evidence or argument.
 The same notice requirements must be met for the reopened hearing as were required for the original hearing.